GNS3/gns3-server/docs/notifications.rst

 settings.updated
 -----------------

-GUI settings updated.
+GUI settings have been updated.
 Will be removed in a later release.

 .. literalinclude:: api/notifications/settings.updated.json